woocommerce/pinterest-for-woocommerce/docs/testing-flows.md

 ## Domain Verification

-- The store's webiste is verified during the onboarding process.
+- The store's website is verified during the onboarding process.
 - Stores located on subdomains and subdirectories (for example, `example.com/shop`) are supported since `v1.0.9`.
 - Stores whose URL contains uppercase letters (for example, `example.com/SHop`) are supported.
 - A URL can be claimed and verified only by a Merchant.
 A helpful error is displayed if a Merchant attempts to claim an already claimed website.